-Installation is important – further protect your new home safe from theft
+Installation is important – protect your new home safe further from theft

 The cruel truth about securing possessions is that any safe weighing less than 1,000 kg should be permanently mounted to the floor or wall.
 Otherwise, its security class will not be maintained despite being made to the correct norms and standards.
 Even a large safe that you set up, seemingly in a secured place, needs to be anchored.